• Skip to primary navigation

 mason jar filled with oats, chia seeds, cinnamon, and water

 With overnight oats, getting the perfect consistency is key, which means the liquid-oats ratio is important.
 I've found a 1:1 liquid to oats ratio to be the best, but it really comes down to personal preference.
-This recipe will leave you with a thick and creamy oatmeal base.
-Feel free to play with the consistency by adding more or less water.

 Pro-tip: Keep your toppings from getting soggy by adding them in the morning (if you like mushy fruit, feel free to let them sit overnight!)